SalomePlatform/shaper/src/FeaturesPlugin/doc/intersectionFeature.rst

 The feature Intersection implements a boolean operation for intersection of a set of main objects with a set of tool objects.

-To perform a boolean opration Intersection in the active part:
+To perform a boolean operation Intersection in the active part:

 #. select in the Main Menu *Features - > Intersection* item  or
 #. click **Intersection** button in the toolbar